Frequently Asked Questions about Nkwúkwma Pemberton

 Will sidewalks be included in the development and if so, how will they link into the existing neighborhoods/streets on Dogwood and down Eagle Drive?

-Currently the development proposal includes sidewalks within the project, however, active transportation elements within the road cross sections are still under review and will be subject to approval by the Village.
-The appropriate connections into the existing neighbourhood’s infrastructure will be determined during detailed design development with off-site commitments secured by the Village prior to rezoning.
+Currently the development proposal includes a sidewalk paralleling Eagle Drive within the project, however, active transportation elements within the road cross sections are still under review and will be subject to approval by the Village.
+The appropriate connections into the existing neighbourhood’s infrastructure will be determined during detailed design development with any requested off-site amenity commitments secured by the Village prior to rezoning.

 The existing Eagle Drive is quite narrow?
 Will there be a plan to upgrade this road for pedestrian and cycle traffic?

-The status of the Eagle Drive access should consider both from the geotechnical limitations and the existing (municipally approved) road design.
-The construction of Eagle Drive was the responsibility of the Phase 1 Benchlands subdivision.
+The Eagle Drive access has been reviewed, considering geotechnical limitations and the existing (municipally approved) road design.
+The construction of Eagle Drive was the originally responsibility of the Phase 1 Benchlands subdivision.
 The road was assumed by the Village as a public road (2009).

-In January 2014, however, Eagle Drive had a significant rockslide which originated from a bedrock cut slope.
+In January 2014, however, Eagle Drive had a significant rockslide which originated from a bedrock cut slope (at which time the road was closed for several years).
 In July 2014, the Village retained EXP.
 Services (geotechnical engineers) to provide an assessment of potential instabilities.
-The report recommended certain mitigative works, which the Village has undertaken which allowed the road to safely reopen.
-It is understood that additional mitigation may be required to further reduce the potential hazard and to remove the no post (concrete) barriers for an increased road width (shoulder).
+The report recommended certain mitigative works, which the Village has undertaken which allowed the road to safely reopen, but yet some of the mitigation was a stop gap, until more funding could be available through subsequent phases of the Benchlands NCP.

 Will there be another entrance/exit into the development?
 Original studies and plans show a second entrance.